vitay/deeprl/document.md

 * Using an **experience replay memory** to store past transitions and learn off-policy.
 * Using **target networks** to stabilize learning.

 They modified the update frequency of the target networks originally used in DQN.
 In DQN, the target networks are updated with the parameters of the trained networks every couple of thousands of steps.
-The target networks therefore change a lot between two updates, but not very often. @Lillicrap2015 found that it is actually better to make the target networks slowly track the trained networks, by updating their parameters after each update of the trained network using a sliding mean for both the actor and the critic:
+The target networks therefore change a lot between two updates, but not very often. @Lillicrap2015 found that it is actually better to make the target networks slowly track the trained networks, by updating their parameters after each update of the trained network using a sliding average for both the actor and the critic:

 $$
     \theta' = \tau \, \theta + (1-\tau) \, \theta'